graph-genome/graph-genome.github.io/getinvolved.md

 ### Skills Needed

 Anyone with these skills would be tremendously valuable to this project.
-There are a lot of tasks involve managing a software development project.
+There are a lot of tasks involved in managing a software development project.

 * Project Management - breaking down tasks, Scrum, requirements, and people coordination
 * Programming in React, Javascript, mobx